 Drag & drop to shape your template

-The first block contains general information about the recipient, the event and accreditation of the recipient.
-This is a dynamic block and all the items will be filled in by the system automatically when the briefing is sent.
+The first block contains general information about the recipient, the event, and the recipient’s accreditation.
+This is a dynamic block, which means that this block is personalized automatically when the briefing is sent out.
+This block is always the first one of your templates.